Dabbling in Jet Lag

 - Convocation letter with your appointment date and time.
 You would have received this letter either by email or in the mail.

-- Déclaration de Communauté de Vie – This example is for Bas-Rhin.
-You will need to fill out the declaration that corresponds to your department.
+- Déclaration de Communauté de Vie – You will need to fill out the declaration that corresponds to your department.

 Step 3: The Appointment